The Great Return: A Guide For Getting Employees Back To The Office

 Perhaps we need to change how we view work and permanently adopt a more hybrid approach, like giving people the freedom to choose where they want to work or only designating certain days or times to be in the office.

-There's no one-size-fits-all solution.
+Remember, there's no one-size-fits-all solution.
 Before making any changes, consider the need for your employees to return to work.
-Remember to think about whether it's essential, safe and mutually agreed.
+Remember to think about whether it's essential, mutually agreed and optimises productivity.

 Returning to work after Covid: What does the future look like for you?